 Polish your crystal ball, practice your cackles, look for rainbows and bluebirds and bring a big glass of water for you-know-who! –Bonnie Goldberg, Connecticut Critics Circle

-The required materials for The Wicked Witch of the West: Kansas or Bust, include:
+The Authorized Materials/Rehearsal Package for The Wicked Witch of the West: Kansas or Bust includes: